British Values

 Students are given the opportunity to develop their self-esteem through discussions and opportunities to express their ideas in a safe environment.
 By looking at the link between beliefs and behaviour students can also take responsibility for their behaviour and realise that their actions have consequences, both for themselves and for others in the community (school, local, national and global).

 Democracy as a key British value is studied through Citizenship and students are aware of their role in a democratic society.
-The legal rights and responsibilities of individuals are discussed and the role the law has in protecting society and on a wider scale the UNDHR and ECHR are also used to link with issues across the world.
+The legal rights and responsibilities of individuals are discussed and the role the law has in protecting society and our rights is used to link with issues across the world.